-Purge this instance/Purge all instances: These options replace Global purge when Kontakt is hosted in a DAW.
-It allows applying the above purge options to one or all instances of Kontakt loaded in a session.
+Purge this instance/Purge all instances: These options replace Global purge when KONTAKT is hosted in a DAW.
+It allows applying the above purge options to one or all instances of KONTAKT loaded in a session.

-O Purge all instances will only work if all Kontakt instances are within the same process.

-- Options...
-(F12) : Opens the options dialog.
-Refer to Options Dialog. - Komplete Kontrol Keyboard: Shows the connected Komplete Kontrol keyboard.
+- Purge all instances will only work if all KONTAKT instances are within the same process. - Komplete Kontrol Keyboard: Shows the connected Komplete Kontrol keyboard.
 When a model is recognized its entry lights up and receives a checkmark.

-View Menu
+Workspace Menu

-The View menu allows you to choose which key elements of the Kontakt interface will be displayed.
+The Workspace menu allows you to choose which key elements of the KONTAKT interface will be displayed.

-The View Menu contains the following options:
+The Workspace Menu contains the following options:

-- Single View / Rack View: Switches between Single View and Rack View. - Side Pane: Displays the Side Pane on the left side of the Kontakt window.
+- Side Pane: Displays the Side Pane on the left side of the KONTAKT window.
 See Side Pane. - Master: Displays the Master Editor panel, which contains a number of global parameters and common utility functions.
 See The Master Editor. - Info: Displays the Info Pane, which contains information about the currently selected control.
 See Info Pane. - Outputs: Displays the Outputs section at the bottom of the Rack area.
-See The Outputs Section.

-- Keyboard: Displays the virtual On-Screen Keyboard, which allows you to generate note and controller events.
-See The On-Screen Keyboard. - Quickload: Displays the Quick-Load Catalog, which is a user-defined browser for quick access to your favorite Kontakt files.
-See The Quick-Load Catalog. - Zoom: Sets the zoom scaling of the Kontakt window and allows switching between three performance modes for the user interface: Best quality, Balanced, and Best performance.
+See The Outputs Section. - Keyboard: Displays the virtual On-Screen Keyboard, which allows you to generate note and controller events.
+See The On-Screen Keyboard. - Quickload: Displays the Quick-Load Catalog, which is a user-defined browser for quick access to your favorite KONTAKT files.
+See The Quick-Load Catalog.